data4purpose/workshop-solid-data-pod/README.md

 ## Hands-on workshop about Solid Data Pods

-The repository contains the material for our CLT2023 workshop around solid data pods.
+The repository contains the material for our CLT2023 workshop around Solid Data Pods.

-We will explore the anatomy of applications using Solid-Data Pods.
+We will explore the anatomy of applications using Solid Data Pods.

 This workshop has been prepared for the community event: __Chemnitzer Linux-Tage__.